The Sluice gates

 | Interventions

-The current appearance of the plain to the northwest of the city of Florence as a result of the extensive land reclamation work that has been continually carried out, in an organized and precise manner, at least since Etruscan times and the progressive soil occupation with buildings.
+The present-day appearance of the plain to the north-west of Florence is the result of extensive land reclamation work, which has been carried out in an organised way since at least Etruscan times, and the more recent occupation of the land with buildings.

-After decades of neglect, these large slabs are brought back to light: erected in open order they emerge from the surface of the water of the new marsh in a kind of 'newfound serenity', and they seem to advance slowly towards the observer.
-Arranged so they are no longer used as points of support for wooden boards, the slabs no longer will be used as constraint instruments.
-So the water, free element par excellence, today pervades again throughout the entire area and the sluice gates are the first witnesses of the newfound natural atmosphere.
-The slabs have also acquired an ecological function as perches for dozens of aquatic birds.
+After decades of neglect, these large slabs have been brought back to light.
+Erected in a random order, as if they might slowly advance towards the observer, they emerge from the surface of the new marsh in a kind of “newfound serenity”.
+They are arranged in such a way that they can no longer be used as supports for wooden boards, and thus they can never again be used as “tools of constraint”.
+And so today the quintessentially free element of water once again pervades the entire area, and the sluice gates are the first witnesses of this rediscovered natural atmosphere.
+The slabs have also acquired an ecological function as privileged perches for dozens of aquatic birds.

-The artwork emphasizes how meaningless it is to fight against territory instead of coexisting with its natural features.
-The sluice gates have been elected 'witnesses' of it all.
-The viewer will feel observed by these stones, as if they ask why all these hundreds of years of hostility towards the waters happened to force, in the end, to return the original condition of the territory.
+This artwork highlights how senseless it is to fight “against” the land instead of learning to coexist with its natural features.
+The sluice gates have therefore been elected “witnesses” to all this.
+Whoever observes them will in turn feel observed by these stones.
+They seem to ask us the reason for all these hundreds of years of hostility towards the water, and then they try to return to the original state of the territory.

 Category